-Visiting Faculty Spring 2007
+Visiting Artist Spring 2007

 Harry Bliss is a staff artist at The New Yorker.
 A regular contributor to Art Spiegelman and Francoise Mouly’s series Little Lit, Bliss has illustrated many children’s books, including A Fine, Fine School by Sharon, The Cat Who Came for Christmas by Cleveland Amory, and two New York Times best-sellers, Diary of a Worm and Diary of a Spider by Doreen Cronin.

 Ivan Brunetti has written and drawn three issues of his comic book series Schizo, as well as a collection of gag cartoons HAW!, for Fantagraphics Books.
 He has also drawn comics and illustrations for The New York Times Sunday Magazine, Entertainment Weekly, TIME Digital, Spin, Mother Jones, Fast Company, New City, The Stranger, The New York Press, The Baffler, The Comics Journal, Green, Verbatim, In These Times, Scooby-Doo, The Jetsons, and Cartoon Network Presents.
 Brunetti’s comics have been translated into Spanish, Italian, Czech, and Swedish.

 Greg Cook has comics in numerous publications, such as Nickelodeon Magazine, Pulse Magazine, True Believer, New Art Examiner, Arthur, Non, and L’Association’s Comix 2000.
 His work was featured in the exhibit “Comic Release: Negotiating Identity for a New Generation,” which toured the US in 2003 and 2004.
 The success of his book, Catch As Catch Can (Highwater Books, 2001), helped him to win the “Promising New Talent” award at the Small Press Expo in Bethesda, MD, in 2002.